morgen-montgomery/third-quarter-project-proposals/README.md

   Display page generated upon completion of scavenger hunt Auth for initial user VS team captain VS teammate Upon submission addresses of locations, auto-generate dropped pins via Mapbox on 'create a SH' page to help organizing user visualize scope of hunt
-  Organizer has option to 'Start' Scavenger Hunt at will OR SH becomes accessible on Team Captain's Phone at pre disclosed Date and Time
+  Organizer has option to 'Start' Scavenger Hunt at will OR SH becomes accessible on Team Captain's phones at pre disclosed Date and Time
+  Countdown feature
+  See past scavenger hunts
+  Points of interest / trivia about a novelty product found at, or history of, location Team delegation more customizable
+  Toggle between map and clues during SH